 When you watch a movie, the easiest way to tell if it’s new is to look at the computers or phones.
 Does the computer run Windows 95 on an off-white CRT tube monitor?
 Does the phone have a large protruding antenna?
 Those are dead giveaways that the movie is a few years old, even if everything else in the movie ages well.
 Similarly, websites show their age when they’re designed for those CRT tube monitors from 15-20 years ago.
 Back in the Windows 3.1 days, a standard computer monitor resolution was 640×480.
 It eventually jumped up to 800×600 and then to 1024×768.
 Now, though, 1366×768 is the most common resolution, and only about 15% of users have displays with a resolution smaller than that.

 If your desktop site is optimized for a display size of 1024×768 or less, it will look small on a 1366×768 and incredibly tiny on a 1920×1080 monitor.
 Ideally, a good responsive site will be optimized for a 1366×768 display on desktop, providing small enough margins on a HD display to not look out of place, and it will scale down for smaller display sizes.
-For the 15% of users who use a 1024×768 or smaller display, they won’t be left with side-scrolling isn’t an issue with responsive sites, making the larger displays the best to target on desktop.
+For the 15% of users who use a 1024×768 or smaller display, they won’t be left with side-scrolling as responsive sites scale down content to a device’s margins, making the larger displays the best to target on desktop.

 Another resolution issue that can make your site outdated is a lack of pixel-doubled images.
 Apple introduced the Retina display in 2010 with the iPhone 4, and in the years since, almost all smartphones and tablets have adopted the technology and many computer screens have as well.
 With that in mind, the majority of your site’s visitors likely have a Retina or pixel-doubling display, so you’ll want to ensure you’re using pixel-doubled images.
 On WordPress, to use pixel-doubled images, simply upload an image at double the width and height of the size you wish to display it.
 For example, on our WordPress tips, we use 1200×1200 images and display them at 600×600.